osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

-Hornet's Nest	- Creates an angry cloud of hornets which fly out and attack nearby tanks Hornet Swarm    - Releases multiple Hornet's Nests Instamountain	- Creates a mountain of dirt upon impacting the ground Lightning Bolt  - Explodes at the apex of the projectile's arc creating a small cloud and lightning bolt Lightning Storm - Explodes at the apex of the projectile's arc creating several lightning bolts over a few seconds M2 Machinegun   - Shoots five 50 caliber machinegun bullets in rapid succession.
+Hornet's Nest	- Creates an angry cloud of hornets which fly out and attack nearby tanks Hornet Swarm    - Releases multiple Hornet's Nests Instamountain	- Creates a mountain of dirt upon impacting the ground Lightning Bolt  - Fires from a random location creating a small cloud and lightning bolt Lightning Storm - Fires from a random location creating several lightning bolts over a few seconds M2 Machinegun   - Shoots five 50 caliber machinegun bullets in rapid succession.
-Mega EMP        - Larger, more powerful version of the EMP grenade Mega Meteor		- Larger, more powerful version of meteor Mega MIRV		- Larger, more powerful version of the standard MIRV Mega S-MIRV		- Larger, more powerful version of the spread MIRV Meteor			- Meteor appears at the peak of flight and lands scattering flaming earth Meteor Shower	- Creates many meteors that rain down upon everyone MOAB			- Super-sized Nuke
+Mega EMP        - Larger, more powerful version of the EMP grenade Mega Meteor		- Larger, more powerful version of meteor Mega MIRV		- Larger, more powerful version of the standard MIRV Mega S-MIRV		- Larger, more powerful version of the spread MIRV Meteor			- Meteor appears at the peak of flight and lands scattering flaming earth Meteor Shower	- Fires from a random location and creates many meteors that rain down upon everyone MOAB			- Super-sized Nuke
 Napalm Blast	- Explodes on impact and releases many small napalm bomblets Napalm MIRV		- MIRV with napalm warheads